Mnaukal/grcis/newmodules/DavidSosvald_MichalTopfer-Animator/README.md

 After registering all parameters, the keyframes must be loaded from file using the `LoadKeyframes` method.

-## Script file
+## Keyframes file

-When creating a new `Animator`, you need to provide a path to your script file.
-We support script files in YAML format.
-For each keyframe, you must first specify its time, and the provide the values of parameters.
-For required parameters, a value must be specified in every keyframe, else an exception is thrown.
+When creating a new `Animator`, you need to provide a path to your keyframes file.
+We support keyframes files in YAML format.
+For each keyframe, you must first specify its time (in seconds, possibly as a decimal number), and then provide the values of parameters.
+Values of parameters must be indented with exactly one tab.
+The name of the parameter must be exactly as specified in `RegisterParams` method.

+All parameters are set in all keyframes.
+If the value is not specified explicitly, it is copied from the previous keyframes.

+For required parameters, a value must be specified in the first keyframe, otherwise an exception is thrown.
 Lines that begin with a "#" will be ignored.
 You can see an example script file in `AnimatorExample.yaml`.

 ## Example